gabevanmetre/DadLauncher/README.md

-<h1>Game Archival & Launch System for Playnite</h1>
+<h1>DadLauncher</h1>

-This script provides a streamlined method for archiving and launching PC games through Playnite, supporting .7z, .zip, .rar formats, and .bat scripts for linking to external installers (e.g., GOG offline installers).
+This script provides a streamlined method for archiving and launching PC games through Playnite, supporting .7z and .bat scripts for linking to external installers (e.g., GOG offline installers).
 It is designed for long-term game archival while providing convenient and automated installation and launching.

 <h3>🧰 Requirements</h3>